People of the Lab

 Ph.D. students

 Adam Štěpánek joined in 2023.
 He works on projects involving software visualization, computer graphics, and game development.
+His two primary projects are Helveg, a tool visualizing software architecture as an interactive node-link diagram, and KAFE, a multimedia web archive.

-Every now and then he GMs a session of Oneshot©, eats cheese, or goes on a week-long hike.
+Every now and then he GMs a session of Oneshot, eats cheese, or goes on a week-long hike.

 Hana Pokojná joined as a Ph.D. student in 2021.
 She is working on series of projects that combine science, art, and modern-day technology, aiming to translate complex biomedical occurances.
 Since starting at MUNI, she's been 'drawing science' for other research labs, as well as teaching 3D modelling and life-drawing classes.
 If she's not doing either of those in her free time, she's hiked away far from other people and computers.
 She likes jellyfish and pot noodles.